solita/solita.github.com/_posts/2020-12-10-developer-survey-2020.md

 ## Languages we would like to use
 [![Languages we would like to use](/img/developer-survey-2020/would_like_to_use_languages.png)](/img/developer-survey-2020/would_like_to_use_languages.png)

 The answers to this question could tell us several things.
 First, they tell us that for already widely used languages, there is still interest in keeping them around.
-Second,they identify growing interest in some languages, so their usage  has the potential to grow in the future.
+Second, they identify growing interest in some languages, so their usage  has the potential to grow in the future.
 Lastly, for languages that are not yet widely used, they tell us what programming languages we could potentially be using in the future.

 Kotlin was the most wanted language here, with 29% of the respondents saying they would like to use Kotlin in the future.
 People currently using Kotlin want to continue using it, spiking interest on others.
 As such, Kotlin seems like a good choice for future projects.